cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 > **Note**: The controller file path can be absolute or relative to the directory from which the launcher is started.

 ### Options

+The following options are available when starting an extern controller with the launcher.
+Concrete use cases are discussed in the next section [Setup](#setup).

 ```
   --help